uwla/starred_repos_organizer/README.md

 Go to the demo page and use the app.

-You can also save the demo files to a folder and open them in the browser.
+You can also download the webpage using a modern browser, such as Chrome and Firefox, and then open the files locally.

+Lastly, you can follow the development instructions to launch a local development server or build the files locally.

-### Development
+## Development

-1. Clone the repo and `cd` into:
+1. Clone the repo and `cd` into it:

     ```shell
     git clone https://github.com/uwla/starred_repos_organizer && cd starred_repos_organizer